MacPython/scipy-wheels/README.rst

 ###################################

-We automate wheel building using this custom github repository that builds on the travis-ci OSX machines, travis-ci Linux machines, and the Appveyor VMs.
+We automate wheel building using this custom github repository that builds on the travis-ci OSX machines and the travis-ci Linux machines.

 The travis-ci interface for the builds is https://travis-ci.org/MacPython/scipy-wheels